memeLab/Jandig/docs/publicando-obras-ingles.rst

    Object upload page

 In this page, you will submit your Object.
 In Jandig terms, the Object is the animation that will show up in your screen when you read the Marker throgh your device's camera.
 It is the real magic of AR and the one which all the work before will be useful for.
-So let's take a look at the page and learn how to upload a Marker.
+So let's take a look at the page and learn how to upload an Object.

 While this submission form is bigger, the process is much simpler.
-Before filling it out, take your time to select and locate the .gif that you will want to upload.
-There is no restriction on the application regarding the GIF type, size, theme, looping and whatnot.
-But the Jandig creators recommend that you choose a GIF that has a perfect loop and is on par with the Marker's thematic.
-Also, don't feel restricted to using a gif that you have found on the internet or social media.
+Before filling it out, select and locate the file you want to upload.
+The formats currently supported in Jandig are .gif, .webm (including transparency) and .mp4.

+There are no restrictions on size, theme, looping and other specifications, but we recommend that you choose content that has a perfect loop and is related to the Marker theme.
+Also, do not restrict yourself to using a file that you have found on the internet or on social media.
 Go ahead and use all your artistic skills to create your own!

 Now is the time to keep in mind that scale and position of the Object will affect the Artwork.
 There are two fields where you can fill with numbers related to those two parameters: